-It’s almost time to say farewell to another year and welcome in a new year filled with marketing opportunities.
+It’s almost time to say farewell to another year and welcome in a new year filled with new marketing trends and lots of opportunities.
 In the past 12 months, we’ve seen the growth of different marketing trends, some of which will remain in 2022 and others that will be around for many years to come.
 From new social media apps focused on being ‘in the now’ to the growth of AR as an immersive shopping experience, a lot has happened this year.

 We’ve been thinking about which marketing trends have had the most impact on consumers in the past 12 months and which are going to be most important in 2023.

 Remember, we’re all on our own marketing journeys so what works for one marketer, may not be right for you.
-However, these are our predictions for the key marketing trends to look out for and include in your marketing strategies in 2023.
+However, here are our 5 marketing trends to focus on and include in your marketing strategies in 2023.
 Let’s dive in!

 With the rise of TikTok, Instagram reels and even YouTube shorts, there’s no getting away from the power of short-form video.